Pot dispensaries can open in Fresno by August next year

 The city stands to make upwards of a million dollars in tax revenue in the first year alone once establishments are operational.

-The City is also setting aside licenses that meet social equity consideration.
-Those applicants include low income status, previous marijuana convictions and military veterans.
+The City is also setting aside licenses for applicants that meet certain social equity considerations: low-income applicants, military veterans and applicants with previous marijuana convictions.

-The earliest a legal cannabis retail shop could open would be August of 2021.
+The earliest legal cannabis retail shops could open would be August of 2021.

 Pot dispensaries can open in Fresno by August next year